humbertodias/aws-quiz/README.md

 # AWS Quiz

-It's an AWS simulated test app that combines i used to study for official exams..
+It's an AWS simulated test app that I used to study for official exams.

 # Test